vicsz/cloud-lab/README.md

 Verify the updated message at the /hello endpoint.

+Note: You can also use the Spring Config Server (available as a Service in the MarketPlace) to inject properties from an external source such as a GitHub repo.

 ## 7 - Caching with Spring Boot

 ### 7.1 - Add a slow , costly endpoint to the Application.